 Q: What is Network Discovery?

 A: Atera's Network Discovery feature is designed to identify and catalog all devices connected to a network, whether they are connected via WiFi or Ethernet.
 By scanning the entire network, it gathers information about the network components and creates a comprehensive inventory.
+It continuously updates to provide an up-to-date view of the environment and can surface open ports and detected CVE exposures to help assess security posture.

 Q: How much does Network Discovery cost?